The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

-How to make this Easy Chocolate Fudge recipe:
+How to Make this Chocolate Fudge Recipe

-STEPS ONE, TWO, AND THREE: First, prep the pan.
-Then melt the chocolate chips in a large saucepan.
-Next, remove the saucepan from the heat and stir in the salt and vanilla.
+- Remove the saucepan from the heat and stir in the salt and vanilla.

-Feel free to use any extracts that you’d like.
+- Flavorings: Feel free to use any extracts that you’d like.
 Some of our favorites are orange, almond, and peppermint.

-Instead of walnuts, you can use pecans, peanuts, cashews, or pistachios.
+- Nut Options: Instead of walnuts, you can use pecans, peanuts, cashews, or pistachios.

-This recipe makes a thicker fudge; you can cut the recipe in half if you would like.
+- Batch Sizes: This recipe makes a thicker fudge; you can cut the recipe in half if you would like.